 University of Stirling

 Hallo agus fàilte!
 We're so excited that you're considering IFSA-Butler's program at the University of Stirling for your summer abroad.
-As The Sunday Times Scottish University of the Year in 2009/10, the University of Stirling offers a unique setting for students to immerse themselves in Scottish culture.
+The University of Stirling offers a unique setting for students to immerse themselves in Scottish culture.
 We're sure you're going to love studying there!
 Watch a video of Stirling's summer program.

 What the Stirling International Summer School has to offer

 We look forward to working with you!

 What will studying at the university be like?